 Stub API.
 Stubs Search

-endpoint allows flexible searching of stubs based on input criteria, headers, service, method, or ID.
+The /api/stubs/search endpoint allows flexible searching of stubs based on input criteria, headers, service, method, or ID.
 It returns the first matching stub's output for testing gRPC services.

-Example Contract (simple.proto
+Example Contract (simple.proto)

 syntax = "proto3";